-- You only have to pay your cost sharing amount when you get covered services.
+• You only have to pay your cost sharing amount when you get covered services.
 We do not allow providers to add additional separate charges, called balance billing.
-This protection (that you never pay more than your cost sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges. - Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
-We will contact the provider directly and resolve the billing problem.
+This protection (that you never pay more than your cost sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.